 What’s your collaboration with Tracy like?
-Is it a close work ethic or do you give him complete freedom?
+Do you both work closely together or do you give him complete freedom?

 It’s [intense] beforehand, trying to understand exactly what he had in mind.
 He was on the set for Bug once or twice, and he had a few comments.
 He was never on set for Killer Joe, since he was acting in Who’s Afraid of Virginia Woolf?, which they’re bringing to Broadway.
 Before we started shooting, he sent me an eight or nine page single-spaced letter with his thoughts, which I found so helpful I distributed to the cast and crew, trying to help them understand what he was getting at.
 It was very unusual, because Pinter would have never done that.
 If you ever asked Pinter what a line meant or what motivates his characters before we see them, he’d completely wave it off, saying he had no idea what they did before they came into a scene.
 To a great extent, Tracy doesn’t either.
 Both of them are in similar in how both of what they’re doing is automatic writing, but Tracy has a lot of insight into these characters.

-How close do you stick to Mr. Letts’ writing?
-Was there ever notable deviations made on set?
+How close do you stick with Mr. Letts’ writing?
+Were any notable deviations made on set?